 Many of our projects involve the renovation or extension of existing traditional buildings so a thorough, practical grounding in additional conservation and heritage regulations, from tree preservations to ecological surveyors is vital.

-As Cotswold-based architects, we are specialists in alterations to Listed Buildings Grades I and II.
+As Cotswold-based architects, we are specialists in alterations to Listed Buildings.
 Many of our projects are either Listed or Heritage sites and we offer expert professional advice on sympathetic, architectural alterations to traditional Cotswold buildings.
 Ashleigh Clarke works in close collaboration with The Heritage Advisory.
 We have a network of experts in all aspects of heritage conservation and we are recommended partners with The Heritage Advisory.

 ‘Being a Cotswold architect, I love the beauty and the artistic freedom that the landscape brings.
 It inspires me every day to design what I love most – a client’s perfect home.” – Ashleigh Clarke, Founder and Lead Architect

 We believe in client-led design.
 Because you have to live with it every day.

 We designed this ambitious side and rear extension to a detached Cotswold home, making a sustainable choice to use Cotswold stone so that the old and new buildings felt like one home.
 The glazed panels allow maximum light to flood the interior spaces and have created breath-taking views of the surrounding gardens.
 Our client was keen to use the newly-created additional space for a more spacious living and garden room.

 Construction is due to be completed in 2022.